You’re writing a memoir — or you want to write one— but you’re holding back out of fear of revealing yourself and others in it.

-Other authors do it.
-Roxane Gay found the courage to write her best-selling memoir Hunger, a story that involves a traumatic, pivotal truth she’d kept secret until publication.
+Other memoir authors have done it.
+Roxane Gay wrote her best-selling memoir Hunger, a story that involves a traumatic, pivotal truth she’d kept secret until publication.

-In The Glass Castle, author Jeannette Walls writes of growing up with two eccentric and dysfunctional parents.
-Her book touched the hearts of millions and was made into a Hollywood movie.
+In The Glass Castle, author Jeannette Walls wrote of growing up with two eccentric and dysfunctional parents.
+Her book touched the hearts of millions.

-In this 1-hour webinar—Exposure of Yourself and Others in Memoir—I’ll dive deep into issues concerning exposure and give you information that could help you open the gates and get your writing done.
+In this 1-hour Zoom webinar—Exposure in Memoir—you’ll learn how to do it too.
+I’ll dive deep into issues concerning exposure and give you information that can help you.

 • tested methods to manage self-exposure and exposure of others